 Throughout all of these stages, you’ll be researching your audience's needs and measuring successes in a never-ending reiterative cycle to ensure that your efforts target and convert your audience.

-Stage 1: Create high-converting lead bait
+Stage 1: Create a high-converting lead bait

 While lead bait might not be the first thing you create when your company starts producing content, it should be the first thing you make when you start prioritizing B2B lead generation with your content.